Best patch cables 2026: put your pedalboard in order

 If you want to make your life easier as a guitarist, investing in the best patch cables is a smart move.
-We hear you; it isn't incredibly alluring to hand over $50 for cables, but remember the old adage: buy smart, buy once.
-A high quality and durable patch cable will minimize signal loss, tidy up your pedal situation and cut down the number of gut-wrenching scrambles toward your ’board when your signal has gone AWOL during your band’s opener.
+I hear you; it isn't incredibly alluring to hand over $50 for cables, but remember the old adage: buy smart, buy once.
+A high-quality and durable patch cable will minimize signal loss, tidy up your pedal situation, and cut down the number of gut-wrenching scrambles toward your ’board when your signal has gone AWOL during your band’s opener.

 The humble patch cable may seem pretty primitive, but don’t be fooled – there are a surprising number of options to choose from.
-These include variations in jack type, cable length, sleeve material, and profile, making your purchase more nuanced and complex than you might have anticipated.
+Having been playing for 20 years, I have come across countless options from different jack types, cable length, sleeve material, and profile.
+Some have worked well for me, others not so much.
+This amount of choice makes your purchase more nuanced and complex than you might have anticipated.

-That’s where we step in.
-We have compiled a list of what we believe are the best patch cables currently on the market.
-From big-name brands like Ernie Ball, MXR, Fender and Roland, we have trimmed the fat and selected nine solid cables that are guaranteed to make your pedalboard a lot less frantic and much more reliable.
+Below, I have compiled a list of what I believe are the best patch cables currently on the market.
+From big-name brands like EBS, MXR, Ernie Ball, Mogami, and more, I've trimmed the fat and selected six solid cables that are guaranteed to make your pedalboard a lot less frantic and much more reliable.

 Best overall